LaborBerlin/score-assemblies/README.md

 ```
 git clone https://github.com/pmenzel/score-assemblies.git /opt/software/score-assemblies
 ```
-Install dependencies into an isolated conda environment
+Create a new conda environment containing all necessary programs:
 ```
 conda env create -n score-assemblies --file /opt/software/score-assemblies/environment.yaml
 ```
-and activate environment:
+and activate the environment:
 ```
-source activate score-assemblies
+conda activate score-assemblies
 ```

 ## Usage
-First, prepare a data folder, which must contain subfolders for the assemblies and the reference genomes, for example:
+First, prepare a data folder, which must contain subfolders `assemblies/` containing the assemblies and `references/` containing reference genomes to which the assemblies will be compared.
+For example:
 ```
 .
 ├── assemblies